-DIY conveyancing is certainly the riskiest and most time-intensive method to engineer your house move.
-Read on for four reasons to avoid DIY conveyancing:
+DIY conveyancing is the riskiest and most time-intensive method to engineer your house move.
+There are four main reasons for this.

 Risk of alienating yourself from mortgage lenders

 Particularly in the current economic climate many mortgage lenders are exceedingly reluctant to deal with home movers representing themselves.
 The only way mortgage lenders will consider your DIY conveyancing is if you are planning on purchasing your new home with cash or are selling a home without a mortgage left to redeem.
-Regardless, it is very important to seek legal advice from conveyancing professionals before taking the moving home process into your own hands.
+Regardless, it is highly recommended that you seek legal advice from conveyancing professionals before taking the moving home process into your own hands.

 Miss out on years of valuable moving experience

 If you choose not to hire a conveyancing solicitor to take control of your house move you are certain to miss out on years of valuable moving experience and advice.
-Conveyancers are experts in their field and are capable of dealing with almost any situation or scenario that may arise from making an enquiry to completion day.
-If you embark on DIY conveyancing for the first time you will have no advice or input from a conveyancing solicitor that is normally available every step of the way.
+Conveyancers are experts in their field and are capable of dealing with almost any situation or scenario that may arise, from making an enquiry to completion day.
+If you embark on DIY conveyancing for the first time you will have no advice or input from a conveyancing solicitor, that would normally available every step of the way.

-Through reallymoving.com you can compare quotes from conveyancers that are regulated by the Solicitors Regulation Authority or the Council of Licensed Conveyancers, so you can be confident of their professionalism and expertise.
+Through reallymoving you can compare quotes from conveyancers that are regulated by the Solicitors Regulation Authority or the Council of Licensed Conveyancers, so you can be confident of their professionalism and expertise.